Fatehpur Sikri

 Frederik Dawson

 Netherlands - 27-Sep-06 -Fatehpur Sikri was built by Emperor Akbar on the site where the holy man, who Akbar believed to have a power for giving an heir to him, had lived.
-The holy man’s home was in a very dry area where normal people will not expected to build a home, but not for this great emperor.
-Akbar built the whole city of Fatehpur Sikri with grand palace complex and enormous mosque in the centre of semi-desert area.
+The holy man’s home was in a very dry area where normal people will not expect to build a home, but not for this great emperor.
+Akbar built the whole city of Fatehpur Sikri with grand palace complex and enormous mosque in the center of semi-desert area.
 He moved his court to this place for just to face a water shortage problem.
 After Akbar passed away, this city was abandoned like a ghost town.

 Rob Wilson